-This is a beneficial artform that Taff Rocks is seeking to add to its repertoire in 2026 as standalone sessions where beneficiaries can attend one or more.
+This is an artform that Taff Rocks is seeking to add to its repertoire in 2026.

-It is currently only part of wider programmes of events that we are able to run in partnership with funding from other sources.
+It is currently only used as part of a wider programme of events that we are able to run in partnership with, or funded by, the USW and Carers Wales.

-If you'd like to see this as part of our stand alone events, please let us know.
+If you'd like to see this as part of our stand alone events, please contact us here.

 Neurographica, or neurographic art, is a fun and meditative art form developed by Russian psychologist Pavel Piskarev in 2014.
 However, many of you reading this will possibly remember carrying out this form of art as a younger person in school or as a child wanting to make art from 'doodles'.